 - Continue this until your toddler has found all the matches.

-This game is probably best for 2-3 year olds, but older or younger kids may enjoy it, too.
+This matching game for toddlers is probably best for 2-3 year olds, but older or younger kids may enjoy it, too.
 Little Man enjoyed playing this version with Little Brother, even though he has “graduated” to a more traditional version of match now.

-Want to download your own match game to play with your toddler?
+Want to download your own matching game for toddlers?

 I love this packet from Mama’s Learning Corner.